||Early Fall / Autumn Quarter / Winter Quarter

 Prerequisites and Language Requirements

 None.
 Open to everyone.

 Varies based on student needs

-During each quarter of your GSIP participation, you will be eligible for academic credit via General Studies.
+During each quarter of your GRISP participation, you will be eligible for academic credit via General Studies.
 Alternatively, you can also seek credit from your own academic department.
-GSIP provides a streamlined way for your departmental advisor to track your progress towards specific learning objectives, and can easily be adapted to meet different programmatic requirements.
-For example, an Honors student might use GSIP as a way to create their Honors Portfolio; an Engineering student might use GSIP to pursue an independent study, and an MBA student might use GSIP to complete their practicum requirements.
+GRISP provides a streamlined way for your departmental advisor to track your progress towards specific learning objectives, and can easily be adapted to meet different programmatic requirements.
+For example, an Honors student might use GRISP as a way to create their Honors Portfolio; an Engineering student might use GRISP to pursue an independent study, and an MBA student might use GRISP to complete their practicum requirements.

-You can also participate in GSIP without registering for credit, if that suits you better!
+You can also participate in GRISP without registering for credit, if that suits you better!

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.